Getting Started Qwikly

 Run the Qwik CLI in your shell

-The CLI will guide you through an interactive menu to set the project-name and select one of the starters:
+The CLI will guide you through an interactive menu to set the project-name, select one of the starters and asks if you want to install the dependencies.

 After your new app is created, you will see an output like the following in your terminal: